How Is Ambient Red Light Different From Red Light Therapy

 All red light devices utilize light-emitting diode (LED) bulbs.
 Ambient red light devices for at-home use include:

-• Nightlights — These small devices plug into your wall outlet to provide overnight ambient red light.
+• Nightlights: These small devices plug into your wall outlet to provide overnight ambient red light.

-• Red Light Therapy Panels — Ambient red light modes are becoming more common in newer red light therapy panels.
-Ambient modes utilize only gentle, short red light frequencies, not longer near-infrared (NIR).
+• Red Light Therapy Panels: Ambient red light modes are becoming more common in newer red light therapy panels.
+These modes utilize only gentle, short red light frequencies.
+Aim the device at a wall so the light is not focused on you.
+The wall acts as a diffuser, creating an ambient light.

 Additional Resources